Lab

 Who I Am

-I’m a neuroscientist, interested in the brain and its plasticity during development and aging.
-For well over a decade now, I have worked on how the human brain understands speech and music, why most animals can’t talk, and how the brain is changed by hearing loss and tinnitus.
+I am a neuroscientist, interested in the brain and its plasticity during development and aging.
+For well over a decade now, I have worked to shed light on such topics as how the human brain understands speech and music, why most animals can’t talk, and how the brain is changed by hearing loss and tinnitus.

 A Selection of My Work